Detroit, MI Defective Medical Device Lawyers

-As one of the largest personal injury law firms in Southfield, we serve clients in the metro Detroit area and all over the state.
+As one of the largest personal injury law firms in Detroit, we serve clients in the metro Detroit area and all over the state.
 We’ve recovered over $1 billion for our clients in compensation.
 We are experienced, qualified, knowledgeable, and compassionate.
 We’re a no-win-no-fee law firm, so we only get paid when we win your case.

 Call us at 855-MIKE-WINS today for a free consultation with one of our attorneys.

 “This firm’s professionalism far exceeds the normal verbal and written communications expected from a law office.
 They could not have done a better job with the matters concerning my case and I would highly recommend them.”

 “When the attorneys at the Mike Morse Law Firm represented me, we were not just a number, we were family.
 They really cared about what I was going through.
 I could not have asked for better people to work on my case.”

 “I think very highly of Mr. Morse’s office and would recommend them to anyone.
 It starts with the great feeling you get when you come to the office for the very first time and it has continued with the excellent customer service they always provided .
 I don’t even need to ask questions because the attorneys and paralegals are so on top of their jobs.
 They have always been there for me.
 I have a warm and friendly feeling anytime I stop in.
 It feels like home.”